ritza-co/gram-docs/src/content/docs/host-mcp/publish-gram-server-mcp-registry.md

   order: 8
 ---

 The official [Model Context Protocol (MCP) Registry](https://registry.modelcontextprotocol.io/) is an open catalog and API for publicly available MCP servers.
-It's like an app store for MCP servers -  it provides MCP clients with a list of MCP servers.
+It's like an app store for MCP servers – it provides MCP clients with a list of MCP servers.
 By publishing your Gram-hosted MCP server to the registry, you make it discoverable.

-The registry is owned by the MCP open-source community and backed by major trusted contributors to the MCP ecosystem such as Anthropic, GitHub, and Microsoft.
+The registry is owned by the MCP open-source community and backed by major trusted contributors to the MCP ecosystem, such as Anthropic, GitHub, and Microsoft.

-This guide will show you how to prepare your Gram MCP server and publish it to the MCP Registry.
+This guide shows you how to prepare your Gram MCP server and publish it to the MCP Registry.
 You'll learn how to configure your server details, handle DNS authentication, and verify your publication.

-To publish your MCP server to the MCP registry, you need to make your MCP server available, which you can do using:
+To publish your MCP server to the MCP registry, you need to make your MCP server available using one of the following three methods:

-- Package deployment: Publish your MCP server as a package, for example an npm package, which can be run locally by MCP clients.
+- **Package deployment:** Publish your MCP server as a package, such as an npm package, which can be run locally by MCP clients.
-- Remote deployment: Host your MCP server as a web service that clients connect to.
+- **Remote deployment:** Host your MCP server as a web service that clients connect to.
-- Hybrid deployment: Offer both package and remote deployment options.
+- **Hybrid deployment:** Offer both a package and a remote deployment option.

-We'll do remote deployment in this guide.
+This guide uses remote deployment.

 ## Prerequisites

-You'll need:
+To follow the tutorial, you need:

-- A [Gram Pro or Enterprise account](https://www.speakeasy.com/pricing?product=mcp) - you need a custom domain to publish your MCP server to the registry.
+- **A [Gram Pro or Enterprise account](https://www.speakeasy.com/pricing?product=mcp):** You need a custom domain to publish your MCP server to the registry.
-- A hosted Gram MCP server.
-If you don't have one, you can learn how to create one in our [quickstart guide](/gram-quickstart).
+- **A Gram-hosted MCP server:** If you don't have one, learn to create one in our [quickstart guide](/gram-quickstart).
-- Domain management access (for DNS TXT record configuration) for a custom domain.
+- **Domain management access for a custom domain:** You need to configure your DNS TXT record.
-- A GitHub repository for your MCP server source code.
+- **A GitHub repository:** This is where you need to store your MCP server source code.

-## Creating a custom MCP server domain
+## Create a custom MCP server domain

 MCP servers can be hosted through a custom subdomain such as `{your_sub_domain}/mcp`.

 Contact Gram support to enable a custom subdomain for your account, then go to **Settings** in the Gram dashboard to complete the setup.

-You’ll need to create two DNS entries:
+Create two DNS entries:

-A CNAME record pointing to `cname.getgram.ai`.
+- A CNAME record pointing to `cname.getgram.ai`
-A TXT record named `_gram.{your_sub_domain}` with the value `gram-domain-verify={your_sub_domain},{gram_organization_id}`.
+- A TXT record named `_gram.{your_sub_domain}` with the value `gram-domain-verify={your_sub_domain},{gram_organization_id}`

-Once both DNS records have been created, contact Gram to complete the domain linking process.
+Once you've created both DNS records, contact Gram to complete the domain linking process.

 :::tip[NOTE]
 You can contact Gram using the chat support widget at the bottom right of your [Gram dashboard](https://app.getgram.ai/).
 :::

-## Setting up your MCP server
+## Set up your MCP server

 In the [Gram dashboard](https://app.getgram.ai), go to **MCP** in the sidebar and select your MCP server.

-Click the **Enable** button at the top-right of the page to allow the server to receive requests.
-Under **Hosted URL** you should see your custom domain.
-Under **Visibility**  set the server to **Public**.
+Click the **Enable** button at the top right of the page to allow the server to receive requests.

+Under **Hosted URL**, you should see your custom domain.

+Under **Visibility**, set the server to **Public**.

 ![GramMCP server details page](/img/guides/publish-gram-server-mcp-registry/mcp-details.png)